microsoft/FluidFramework/examples/apps/cra-demo/README.md

 npm run start
 ```

 > They both happen to use port 3000, so CRA will ask if you want to use 3001.
 Just hit enter.
-This issue is [fixed](https://github.com/microsoft/FluidFramework/pull/5447) and will be out in the next release
+This issue is [fixed](https://github.com/microsoft/FluidFramework/pull/5447) in the next release.

 When the app loads it will update the URL.
 Copy that new URL into a second browser and note that if you click the button in one browser, the other browser updates as well.